nicodftt/Template-Email-Sender/README.md

 - Excel file with column values for the fields to be replaced and the mailbox to send the email.
 Every row is a different mailbox to send an email.

-- HTML file with the mail structure structure where the fields to be replaced must be wrote as follow: *[ColumnNameInExcel].
+- HTML file with the mail structure where the fields to be replaced must be wrote as follow: *[ColumnNameInExcel].